I was looking back at my notes on how to start on YouTube from a couple years ago and thought it would be useful to review a couple points.

 Making Your Content Findable

 Put keywords into the first 3 sentences and explain further in a larger context in paragraph form.
 This is huge for organic traffic through suggested videos.
-Put the time and effort into the description.
+Put time and effort into the description.
 Many people don’t do this for some reason.
 This is no area to be lazy.

-Closed captions encourage longer views and count as meta data for organic traffic.
+Closed captions encourage longer views and count as metadata for organic traffic.

 Avoid changing too many things at once after a video is published.
 Changes could lower traffic or raise it depending on what is changed.
 Try to do a good description at the start and leave it that way.
 You’ll get better at this with time.